 After networking with several great people over the last several days, which have in essence been conversations that seem more like a veritable cross-breeding of ideas, I believe that more and more people are starting to see the potential value of meeting new people on LinkedIn.
 Now, just because you are open to doing this does not mean that you necessarily need to become a LinkedIn Open Networker, or LinkedIn LION.
+The problem now is how to find who to connect with on LinkedIn.

 OK.
 As I mention to almost everyone I meet, if you are on LinkedIn and not meeting new people, stay off it and delete your account.
 If you just want to find old friends, find them, put their contact details in your personal address book, and you’re done!
 No need to login anymore.